 Why Does Drywall Crack?

-Drywall is most likely to fracture at the seams where two sections of drywall converge.
+The drywall is most likely to fracture at the seams where two sections of drywall converge.
 These joints are the weakest points of the wall and are the most susceptible to any upsets.
 There are many stresses that can cause the seams to crack.

 Temperature changes can cause the drywall to expand and contract, exerting pressure on seams.
 This is common in vacation homes that are not climate-controlled full-time.

 The settling of the dwelling itself can also be behind drywall cracks.
-This type of damage is usually identified by vertical cracks extending along the corners, windows or door jambs of the room and may be common in either new build or older homes as they settle on the foundation.
+This type of damage is usually identified by vertical cracks extending along the corners, windows, or door jambs of the room and may be common in either new build or older homes as they settle on the foundation.